Today is my anniversary.

 I went for a day-long (400 mi) motorcycle ride on July 3rd, 2004 - a birthday present to myself.

-, Rob Dorman, with the same model bike, a VTX 1800 R, had forgotten to tell me that he'd ridden about 40 miles on his tank of gas the day before.
+My riding partner, Rob Dorman, with the same model bike, a VTX 1800 R, had forgotten to tell me that he'd ridden about 40 miles on his tank of gas the day before.
 So, of course, he ran out of gas going over the North Cascades highway, about 7 miles short the next gas station.
 I went on ahead, strapped a gas tank over my should with a belt and brought it back to get him going.
 Shaking that incident off, we went on into the city of Chelan and had a nice outdoor lunch at a restaurant on the lake.
 Then on to Leavenworth.

 Thinking it wise to learn from our fuel travails earlier that day, we pulled into a station to fuel-up before heading over the pass.
 After gassing up, I started my bike up and pulled around away from the pumps to park it and go inside for treats.
 The bike died before I could get to a parking spot....
 After a few minutes of puzzling I realized that I had accidentally filled it up with almost 4 gallons of diesel.
 Ouch!